Jeffail/tunny/README.md

 pool, _ := tunny.CreatePoolGeneric(numCPUs).Open()

 err := pool.SendWork(func() {
-	/* Do your hard work here, usual rules of enclosures apply here,
+	/* Do your hard work here, usual rules of closures apply here,
 	 * so you can return values like so:
 	 */
 	exampleChannel <- 10